eblasoft/documentation/docs/extensions/category-tree/overview.md

 # Category Tree

 > **Category Tree** is a new template entity that allows you to create a tree of categories and subcategories.
-> It is a very useful entity for creating a tree of categories and subcategories for any entity in the system.
+> It is a very useful entity for creating a tree of categories and subcategories for any entity in the system in EspoCRM.
 > Is available in [Ebla Category Tree](https://www.eblasoft.com.tr/espocrm-extension-page/category-tree).